 First, it’s appropriate to provide full disclosure.
 I am not a seasoned web expert nor do I have highly developed programming skills.
 That said, I have found the WP platform and the kind of results it can yield for presenting and continually adding to your online visibility to be truly amazing!
 Learning the basics of creating content, posting and commenting on a blog is not difficult.
 But moving on from there can be much more exciting and rewarding.

-Having now stepped up to my self-hosted blog with encouragement and support from talented designer, incredible illustrator and semi-geek, Heidi Schmidt, I share these observations and perspectives:
+Having now stepped up to my self-hosted blog with encouragement and support from the talented designer, incredible illustrator and semi-geek, Heidi Schmidt, I share these twelve observations on how to improve any WordPress website.

 Embracing content creation and distribution.